Ultraplot/ultraplot/docs/why.rst

 when figuring out the amount of space you need.
 UltraPlot also permits arbitrary string units for these keywords, for the :class:`~ultraplot.figure.Figure` keywords `figsize`, `figwidth`, `figheight`, `refwidth`, and `refheight`, and in a few other places.
-This is powered by the physical units engine :func:`~ultraplot.utils.units`.
+This is powered by the physical units engine :func::func:`~ultraplot.utils.units`.
 Acceptable units include inches, centimeters, millimeters, pixels, `points <https://en.wikipedia.org/wiki/Point_(typography)>`__, and `picas
 <https://en.wikipedia.org/wiki/Pica_(typography)>`__ (a table of acceptable
 units is found :ref:`here <units_table>`).
-Note the :func:`~ultraplot.utils.units` engine
+Note the :func::func:`~ultraplot.utils.units` engine
-also translates rc settings assigned to :func:`~ultraplot.config.rc_matplotlib` and `~ultraplot.config.rc_UltraPlot`, e.g. :rcraw:`subplots.refwidth`,
+also translates rc settings assigned to :func::func:`~ultraplot.config.rc_matplotlib` and `~ultraplot.config.rc_UltraPlot`, e.g. :rcraw:`subplots.refwidth`,
 :rcraw:`legend.columnspacing`, and :rcraw:`axes.labelpad`.